-Cool, acoustic trio.
+Jazz guitar trio, just a bit different.
 The music – mostly Marcin’s own compositions – can be placed somewhere between jazz and contemporary chamber music.
 It focuses on the sound of an acoustic and classical guitar, complemented by double-bass and prepared drums.
-It’s worth pointing out that the Marcin Olak Trio is one of the few jazz bands in the world (!) with classical and acoustic guitars as the lead instruments.
-Electronic instruments are not used.
 Every sound is natural and the musicians become the only source of energy on stage.

 Marcin Olak Trio are:

 Maciej Szczyciński – bass,

 - Marcin Olak Trio, Crossing Borders (Luna Music, 2012)